 The portion of this actuarial present value allocated to a valuation year is called the normal cost.
 The portion of this actuarial present value not provided for at a valuation date by the sum of (a) the actuarial value of the assets, and (b) the actuarial present value of future normal costs is called the Unfunded Actuarial Accrued Liability (UAAL).
-The UAAL (or Surplus Funding) is amortized as a level percentage of the projected salaries of present and future members of LACERA over a 30-year period from the valuation date, this is commonly referred to as a "rolling 30-year amortization method".
+The UAAL as of June 30, 2009 is amortized as a level percentage of the projected salaries of present and future members of LACERA over a closed 30-year period.
+Future gains and losses are amortized over new closed 30-year periods.
+This is referred to as "layered" amortization.